-- PSY 310 Industrial Psychology (3) ii.
+PSY 310 Industrial Psychology (3) ii.
 Psychology for management and employees in business and industry; emphasizes psychological principles helpful to people working with people or serving the public.
 Prerequisite: PSY 101.

 PSY 319 Child Psychology (3) i, ii, iii.
-The psychological growth of the child from conception to puberty, emphasizing the origin and principles of normal personality development.
+Examines life-cycle changes that occur from conception through early adolescence, emphasizing the origins and principles of normal development.
 Prerequisite: PSY 101, 200; or consent of instructor.